Scott Altenberg (Football - Head Coach)

 Dejanae Gore (Girls Cheer - Head Coach)

-Dejanae Gore will begin her first year with us this fall and has a wealth of knowledge in the sport of cheer.
+Dejanae Gore has a wealth of knowledge in the sport of cheer.
 She was a cheerleader from the age of 3 until she graduated college, and has over 10 years of coaching experience.
 Coach Dejanae was on Varsity at Lakewood High School and went on to become the Captain of her team at Langston University.

 In 2018, she coached and led her team to their first ever Grand Championship, and has several other first place trophies under her belt.
 Her experience includes stunts, gymnastics and choreography.